joelparkerhenderson/coordinated-disclosure/README.md

 Report the issue privately in good faith.

-  * Typically good: an email sent to the producer's security contact, such as "security@example.com", with any relevant info, and any relevant questions.
+  * Typically good: The dicoverer sends the relevant information the producer, such as via email to the producer's security email address (typicaly "security@example.com") or via web page form on the producer's website (typically "https://www.example.com/security").

   * Typically bad: posting the report on a public blog, or alerting the media, or threats, or attempts to sell the security issue to hackers, etc.